SAP/cloud-mta-build-tool/docs/docs/configuration.md

    build-parameters:
      timeout: 6m30s
 ```
+Also, you can use this parameter to define timeout for the [global `before-all` build](configuration.md#configuring-global-build).

 #### Configuring the build artifact name
 The module build results are by default packaged into the resulting archive under the name “data”.
 You can change this name as needed using the `build-artifact-name` build parameter:  &nbsp;